LAW 3506A - Adelaide Law Review part A

 - open to objective and constructive feedback from supervisors and peers

 - able to negotiate difficult social situations, defuse conflict and engage positively in purposeful debate

 Required ResourcesTEXT BOOK

 There is no textbook for this subject.
 A number of significant articles have been extracted and will be available on MyUni.

-Students MUST have a copy of the Australian Guide to Legal Citation (third edition).
+Students MUST have a copy of the Australian Guide to Legal Citation (4th edition).
 Carry it with you at all times; sleep with it under your pillow at night.